Crucifixion darkness: Biblical accounts

 The Gospel of Luke concurs with the length and timing of the darkness but also does not mention an earthquake or the opening of tombs.
 Contrary to Matthew and Mark, however, the text mentions the tearing of the Temple veil prior to the death of Jesus, and provides the obscuring of the Sun as the cause of the darkness:

 It appears that Luke may have originally explained the event as a miraculous solar eclipse.
 The majority of manuscripts of the Gospel of Luke have the Greek phrase eskotisthe ho helios ("the sun was darkened"), but the earliest manuscripts say tou heliou eklipontos ("the sun's light failed" or "the sun was in eclipse").
-This earlier version may have been amended by later scribes to correct what they assumed was an error, since it was known that eclipse was impossible during Passover, for Passover occurs during a full moon whereas an eclipse occurs during a new moon.
-Furthermore, a total eclipse provides darkness at one location during totality for a maximum of seven and a half minutes, whereas the gospel texts state that the darkness covered the land for roughly three hours.
+This earlier version may have been amended by later scribes to correct what they assumed was an error, since Passover occurs during a full moon but a solar eclipse occurs during a new moon.
+Furthermore, a total eclipse could mean darkness at one location of up to a maximum of seven and a half minutes, whereas the gospel texts state that the darkness covered the land for roughly three hours.
 For these reasons, one early Christian commentator suggested that the early text attributing the event to an eclipse had been deliberately corrupted by opponents of the Church to make it easier to attack on naturalist grounds.

-In the account of the crucifixion given in the Gospel of John, which generally accepted to have been written much later and which focuses on different themes, events, and sayings than the synoptic gospels, there is no mention of darkness, the tearing of the veil, the earthquake, or the raising of the dead.
+In the account of the crucifixion given in the Gospel of John, which is generally accepted to have been written much later and which focuses on different themes, events, and sayings than the synoptic gospels, there is no mention of darkness, the tearing of the veil, the earthquake, or the raising of the dead.